billkarsh/SpikeGLX/Markdown/UserManual.md

 a little but that's not a problem as long as the average is close to the required value.

->**You are encouraged to keep this window parked where you can easily see these very useful experiment readouts**.

-### Tools

-* Control report verbosity with menu item `Tools/Verbose Log`.
-* Enable/disable log annotation (typing) with menu item `Tools/Edit Log`.
-* Capture recent log entries to a file with menu item `Tools/Save Log File`.

 --------

 ## Run Metrics Window